 If the Issuer and the Guarantor become subject to an insolvency proceeding and have obligations to creditors that are treated under Norwegian law as creditors that are senior relative to the holders of the debt securities (including secured creditors), the holders of the debt securities may suffer losses as a result of their subordinated status during such insolvency proceeding.

 Risks Related to the Business of the Statoil Group (Statoil or the Group)

-A substantial or prolonged decline in oil or natural gas prices would have a material adverse effect on Statoil.
+A prolonged period of low oil or natural gas prices would have a material adverse effect on Statoil.